callumhudson0/CIS-3902-AI-ML-Callum-Hudson/README.md

 - **Environment:** Google Colab / Jupyter Notebook
 - **Key Libraries:** `pandas`, `numpy`, `scikit-learn`, `matplotlib`, `seaborn`, `AutoViz`
 - **Version Control:** Git & GitHub

 ---

-## 🚀 Getting Started

-All notebooks in this repository are designed to run in **Google Colab** — no local setup required.

-1. Click any notebook link in the index above
-2. Select **"Open in Colab"** at the top of the GitHub preview
-3. Run cells sequentially using the **▶ play button** or `Shift + Enter`
-4. To save your work: `File → Download → .ipynb`
-5. To save as PDF: `File → Print`

----